AnirudhA124/Auction-Alley/README.md

 3. Log in to your account.
 4. Explore listed products, bid on active auctions, or list your own products for auction.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Auction Alley, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/my-feature`
-3. Make your changes and commit them: `git commit -am 'Add new feature'`
-4. Push to the branch: `git push origin feature/my-feature`
-5. Submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).